akka/akka/akka-docs/src/main/paradox/scala/fsm.md

 ## Overview

-The FSM (Finite State Machine) is available as a mixin for the Akka Actor and is best described in the [Erlang design principles](http://www.erlang.org/documentation/doc-4.8.2/doc/design_principles/fsm.html)
+The FSM (Finite State Machine) is available as @scala[a mixin for the] @java[an abstract base class that implements an] Akka Actor and is best described in the [Erlang design principles](http://www.erlang.org/documentation/doc-4.8.2/doc/design_principles/fsm.html)

 A FSM can be described as a set of relations of the form: